aliviadav/awesome-android/readme.md

 - [Mindorks](https://mindorks.com/) - Become a complete and happy Android developer.
 - [AndroidVille](https://ayusch.com/) - Become a better Android Engineer.
 A website dedicated to Android Development covering advanced topics such as RxJava, Android Zygote and much more.
 - [Android Stack Weekly](https://blog.canopas.com/tagged/canopas-android-weekly) - A weekly newsletter on new development and updates of Android universe.
+- [How to use responsive images to speed up your apps — with android glide example](https://blog.canopas.com/how-to-use-responsive-images-to-speed-up-your-apps-with-android-glide-example-ece3924b84fd) - How to use responsive images to speed up your apps?
+Loading images efficiently is very important, on every platform, be it android, iOS or the Web.
+Here's the guide to load image faster and smoother.

 ### Code examples
 - [Android Architecture Blueprints](https://github.com/android/architecture-samples) - The Android Architecture Blueprints project demonstrates strategies to help solve or avoid common android problems.